 Because Woelkli is based in Switzerland, it follows strict Swiss internet safety regulations.
 Swiss laws are the harshest in the world, and it’s very difficult for anyone to gain access to your data, even law enforcement agencies.
 Plus, Woelkli is GDPR compliant, which means you have oversight over all of your personal data, and you can choose to delete it at any time.

-To sum it all up, Woelkli doesn’t collect sensitive data, and your files are protected with zero-knowledge encryption, so not even its employees can decrypt your files.
-You are the only one who has your encryption keys and passwords, and your personal information is protected by strict Swiss laws.
+To sum it all up, Woelkli doesn’t collect sensitive data, and your files are protected with a password that Woelkli doesn’t store.
+Plus, your personal information is protected by strict Swiss laws and the GDPR.

 Overall, it’s a very secure and private storage solution.